Help keep Lexington’s Recycle Center running by recycling properly. Not everything with a recycle symbol can be recycled locally.

 Residents can request additional blue carts.
 There is a one-time $60 container fee and $3.60 sales tax for each additional blue cart.
 Call LexCall for more information or to request an extra cart.

 Businesses are allotted two carts.
 Additional carts can be requested.
 If approved, there will be a one-time charge of $60 for each additional cart plus $3.60 sales tax.

 Excess cardboard may be placed at the curb near your carts on your regular collection day.
 Boxes must be empty, flattened and tied or bundled.
 Please do not set cardboard out on rainy days.
 It is important to keep recyclable materials dry.

-Residents who do not receive city waste collection service can recycle using one of the drop-off recycling containers located throughout Lexington.
+Residents who do not receive city waste collection service can recycle using one of the blue mixed drop-off recycling containers located throughout Lexington.
 Material disposed of using either a blue roll cart or drop-off container should be loose, never bagged.

 The city’s Electronics Recycling Center accepts residential electronic waste Monday through Saturday.
 The Center does not accept items from businesses, including home businesses, or nonprofit organizations such as churches and schools.
 This service is for Fayette County residents only.

 Monday, Tuesday, Thursday and Friday: 8 a.m. – 4 p.m.